Showing posts with label Spirituality. Show all posts

 There's joy after loneliness and sorrow...

-Let the resurrected Christ be our shield to rule our hearts, win over evil, and bring light to our society and the world today and forever.
+Let the resurrected Christ be our guiding light, ruling our hearts, triumphing over evil, and illuminating our society and the world, now and forever.

 © 2018 Del Cusay